 - Dirty, broken or no sprayhead – Check if the sprayhead is dirty and needs to be delimed.
-If the sprayhead on the coffee maker broken or is missing, replace it immediately.
+If the sprayhead on the coffee maker broken or is missing, contact an authorized technician to replace it immediately.

 - Leftover beverage in server/decanter – Make sure the brew cycle starts once the server or decanter under the funnel is empty.
 Leaving in coffee will cause overflowing when new beverage is brewed.

 - Incorrect brew volume – Adjust the unit’s brew volume to prevent overflowing.
 Check the owner’s manual to reach your desired brew volume during each cycle.
 You’ll need to calibrate the sprayhead during the adjustment.

 If the brewed beverage is not very strong, look for the issues below.

 - Incorrect coffee grind – The unit should be using a sufficient amount of fine drip or grind for proper extraction and taste.

 - Improper recipe – You might need to adjust the brew volume, perinfusion or pulse brew.